handsontable/hyperformula/README.md

 First, there are various parameters that you might want to edit in the [Config file](src/Config.ts):

-- CSV_DELIMITER - delimiter between entries in CSV file (default: '.')
+- CSV_DELIMITER - delimiter between entries in CSV file (default: '.'),
-- FUNCTION_ARG_SEPARATOR - separator between the arguments of functions (default: ',')
+- FUNCTION_ARG_SEPARATOR - separator between the arguments of functions (default: ','),
-- LANGUAGE - language, currently only English supported (default: 'EN"')
+- LANGUAGE - language, currently only English and Polish are supported (default: 'EN').
+Other languages can be easily added by inserting translations of function names in corresponding files of [src/interpreter/](src/interpreter/).
-- DATE_FORMAT - what date format you use (default: 'MM/DD/YYYY')

 ### handsonengine-convert